nanoexpress/nanoexpress/docs/get-started.md

 ## Warning

-This library does not support HTTP2!
+- This library does not support HTTP2!
+- This branch (PRO) is differs from master/dev branches
+- This branch is paid for commercial products if sources are closed

 ## Install